We may earn a commission if you make a purchase through the links on our website.

 To provide visibility into the performance of the application components, APM is carried out by delving deeply into the application itself and its live code.
 They could be on a single machine or widely spread, and more sophisticated technologies will perform end-to-end transaction tracing.
 Ultimately, NPM prioritizes the focus on the conditions of the hardware, while APM is instead focused strictly on the related software.

-The most important metrics that your application monitoring should focus on are average response time; error rates; request rate; application and server CPU and memory; and application availability.
-Some app languages such as Java also use something called Garbage Collection, which is the process of cleaning up memory usage in your applications; which is also the kind of thing you should prioritize monitoring as part of your APM.
+The most important metrics that your application monitoring should focus on are average response time, error rates, request rate, application and server CPU, memory, and application availability.
+Some app languages such as Java also use something called Garbage Collection, which is the process of cleaning up memory usage in your applications, which is also the kind of thing you should prioritize monitoring as part of your APM.

 Apdex is another important performance metric to track that is unique to application performance monitoring.
 It is a decimal score that ranges between 0 and 1, and it serves as an abstract indication of your end user’s overall experience, namely relating to the ability to access your services smoothly, quickly, and consistently.